maxitg/SetReplace/README.md

 * `"NewestEdge"`: similar to `"OldestEdge"` except edges are chosen from the end of the list rather than from the beginning.

-* `"LeastRecentEdge"`: this is similar to `"OldestEdge"`, but instead of greedely choosing the oldest edges, it instead avoids choosing newest ones.
+* `"LeastRecentEdge"`: this is similar to `"OldestEdge"`, but instead of greedily choosing the oldest edges, it instead avoids choosing newest ones.
 The difference is best demonstrated in an example:

     ```wl
     In[] := WolframModel[{{x, y}, {y, z}} -> {},